 Counselling works for people and it could work for you.

 I take an integrative approach, which means I use a wide range of tools, techniques and therapies.
-While friendly and approachable, I am results-oriented as I recognise that you want to make a real and lasting change.
+While open, non-judgemental and client-led I am also results-oriented, as I recognise that you want to make a real and lasting change.
 Depending on your presenting issue(s) and goals for therapy, my overarching aim is that you will learn to become your own therapist.